Dick James

 Dick James (born Reginald Leon Isaac Vapnick; 12 December 1920 – 1 February 1986) was a British music publisher and singer.
-He and Brian Epstein established the Beatles' publisher Northern Songs.
+He and Brian Epstein established The Beatles' publishing company, Northern Songs.
 Later, with his son Stephen, James founded the DJM record label and recording studios, which signed Elton John and Bernie Taupin.

 Early life

 James was born on 12 December 1920 in the East End of London, to Polish Jewish immigrants.
 His father was a kosher butcher.

+Early singing career

 He sang with North London dance bands in his early teens, and was a regular vocalist at the Cricklewood Palais by the age of seventeen.
-James joined the Henry Hall band, and made first radio broadcast in 1940, but joined the Army in 1942.
-After World War II he continued to sing with leading bands, including Geraldo's.
+James joined the Henry Hall band, and made his first radio broadcast in 1940, but his career was interrupted by World War II and he joined the Army in 1942.
+After the war he continued to sing with leading bands, including Geraldo's.
 Later still, James was also a part-time member of The Stargazers, a popular early 1950s vocal group.
 In the 1950s he often appeared in the top ten Melody Maker vocal charts alongside the likes of Dickie Valentine and Frank Holder.

-He was the singer of the theme songs of The Adventures of Robin Hood and The Buccaneers, from British television in the 1950s, and was a friend and associate of the record producer George Martin.
+He was the singer of the theme songs of The Adventures of Robin Hood and The Buccaneers, from British television in the 1950s.